Overview of Vault

 - The Vault service designates vaults as an Oracle Cloud Infrastructure resource.

 - Keys are logical entities that represent one or more key versions that contain the cryptographic material used to encrypt and decrypt data, protecting the data where it is stored.
 When processed as part of an encryption algorithm, a key specifies how to transform plaintext into ciphertext during encryption and how to transform ciphertext into plaintext during decryption.
 Conceptually, the Vault service recognizes three types of encryption keys: master encryption keys, wrapping keys, and data encryption keys.

 - You can create master encryption keys by using the Console, CLI, or API.
-Master encryption keys can be generated internally by the Vault service or imported to the service from an external source.
-The Vault service stores master encryption keys in a vault, but where a key is actually stored and processed depends on its protection mode.
+Master encryption keys can either be generated internally by the Vault service or imported to the service from an external source.
+When you create master encryption keys, you create them in a vault, but where a key is actually stored and processed depends on its protection mode.

 - After you create your first master encryption key, you can then use the API to generate data encryption keys that the Vault service returns to you.
 Some services can also use a master encryption key to generate their own data encryption keys.

 - A type of encryption key that comes included with each vault by default is a wrapping key.
 A wrapping key is a 4096-bit asymmetric encryption key pair based on the RSA algorithm.
 The public and private key count against your service limits as two key versions, but don't incur service costs.
 You use the public key as the key encryption key when you need to wrap key material for import into the Vault service.
 You cannot create, delete, or rotate wrapping keys.

 - The Vault service recognizes master encryption keys as an Oracle Cloud Infrastructure resource.